-Emeritus (or, at the request of the faculty member so named, Emerita) status may be conferred upon retirement from the University of South Florida (USF) to faculty and to senior administrators as recognition of sustained contributions to the university according to the guidelines below.
+Emeritus (or, at the request of the faculty member so named, Emerita) status may be conferred upon retirement from the University of South Florida (USF) to faculty and to senior administrators as recognition of sustained contributions to the University and, for faculty nominees, their respective disciplines, according to the guidelines below.

-- By conferring the Emeritus status, the University of South Florida recognizes that the retiring faculty member has normally been at USF for a minimum of 10 years and remains a member of the university community.
-Therefore, the recommendation that a retirement would lead to the Emeritus status must be grounded in the record of the retiree.
+- By conferring the Emeritus status, the University of South Florida recognizes that the retiring faculty member has normally been at USF for a minimum of 10 years and remains a member of the university community (exceptions may be requested for candidates with compelling circumstances).
+Therefore, the recommendation that a retirement would lead to the Emeritus status must be grounded in an objective review of the entirety of the retiree's academic portfolio.

 - Within the umbrella of the campus wide policy on the conferral of Emeritus status embodied in this document, USF recognizes the diversity of disciplinary models of scholarship and therefore lodges the responsibility for evaluation of the appropriateness of the Emeritus status in each case in the department and college with which the faculty member is associated.

-- The title of Emeritus may be removed by the provost or senior vice president for USF Health for actions that demean or harm the university.
+- The title of Emeritus may be removed by the Provost/Executive Senior Vice President for USF Health for actions that demean or harm the university.
 Emeriti faculty retain the rights and responsibilities of academic freedom.

 - “Retire” means to terminate service from the university and immediately receive full retirement benefits under any approved university retirement plan.

-- “Faculty” includes: tenured faculty members holding the rank of professor, associate professor, or assistant professor; and library professional staff holding the ranks of librarian, associate librarian, or assistant librarian; and central administrative officers, deans and directors, if they also hold regular faculty status.
+- “Faculty” includes: tenured faculty members holding the rank of professor or associate professor; library professional staff holding the ranks of librarian or associate librarian; USF Health faculty holding the rank of professor or associate professor; and central administrative officers, deans and directors, if they also hold regular faculty status.